 One can contract the infection even by merely touching the objects handled by the infected person or by accidentally touching the rash of that person.
 The pockmarks usually appear around 14to 16 days after exposure.
 The affected person or child may start showing up symptoms in about 24- 48 hours before the pockmarks appear.
 As compared to children adults may not develop the rashes or see the spread of the disease all over the body.

 Home Remedies for Chickenpox

-Neem Leaves: Neem leaves are often considered a cure-all in eastern cultures, and its beneficial effect on chickenpox is no exception.
+Neem leaves are often considered a cure-all in many cultures and its beneficial effect on chickenpox is no exception.
 Making a paste of neem leaves ground in with water can be applied topically to the irritated areas, but can also be put into a bathtub and allowed to “steep”.
 This bathwater is ideal after the condition is improving and the scabs are falling off.
 It will ensure that there will be no scarring and the irritated areas will heal faster.

-Epsom Salt: Filling a bathtub with water and epsom salts can successfully dry out the pockmarks and speed up the healing process.
+Filling a bathtub with water and Epsom salts can successfully dry out the pockmarks and speed up the healing process.
 Soak in the bathtub for 20-30 minutes and then get out, but gently pat the body dry, rather than wiping, which can irritate the blisters.
 The Epsom salt will dry on the skin, reducing the itchiness and inflammation.